salesforcecli/plugin-login/messages/login.org.jwt.md

 # errors.JwtGrant

-We encountered a JSON web token error, which is likely not an issue with Salesforce CLI.
+We encountered a JSON web token (JWT) error, which is probably not an issue with Salesforce CLI.
 Here’s the error: %s